dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 # Creating a basic web map application
 ## Introduction
 In this guide you will follow the necessary steps for creating a basic web map application with the UKIS frontend libraries.
 At the end you should be able to set up an UKIS application yourself and start customizing it.
-The application contains the [core-ui](projects/core-ui/README.md), [map-ol](projects/map-ol/README.md), [base-layers-raster](projects/base-layers-raster/README.md) and [layer-control](projects/layer-control/README.md) libraries.
+The application contains the [ngx-ukis-ui-clarity](projects/ngx-ukis-ui-clarity/core-ui.md), [map-ol](projects/map-ol/README.md), [base-layers-raster](projects/base-layers-raster/README.md) and [layer-control](projects/ngx-ukis-ui-clarity/layer-control.md) libraries.
 The finished application integrates some layers from the [EOC GeoService](https://geoservice.dlr.de/web/).

 ## Requirements
 For this tutorial to work you need a code editor of your choice (e.g. Visual Studio Code) and npm installed.

-## Setting up UKIS core-ui
+## Setting up ngx-ukis-ui-clarity
 ### 1. Generate a new [Angular application](https://angular.dev/cli/new) in the same Version like specified in our package.json [@angular/core](package.json).
 For this you have to install `@angular/cli` in this specific Version first.
 - See ukis-frontend-libraries package.json [version of @angular/core](package.json)